AvillaDaniel/AvillaForensics/README.md

 27. Automatic integration with MVT-1.5.3.
 28. Access Through the Tool to JADX.
 29. Access Through the Tool to WhatsApp Viewer.
-30. Access Through the Tool to the BCV.
-31. Access Through the Tool to SQLStudio.
-32. PRUNE GPS Tool Access.
-33. Access Through the Tool to jExiftool GUI.
+30. Access Through the Tool to jExiftool GUI.
-34. Conversion of .csv/.txt files with GEOLIZATION information provided by court decisions into .KML for police investigations.
+32. Conversion of .csv/.txt files with GEOLIZATION information provided by court decisions into .KML for police investigations.
-35. Merge WhatsApp DATABASES
+32. Merge WhatsApp DATABASES
+33. IOS Data Extraction Module

 ![4](https://user-images.githubusercontent.com/102838167/235308549-9d408ed6-19a8-4707-b8fe-197d2ffb6c85.JPG)